sigp/lighthouse/book/src/validator-monitoring.md

 1. It keeps the VC simple.
 The VC handles cryptographic signing and the developers believe it should be doing as little additional work as possible.
-1. The BN is has a better knowledge of the chain and network.
+1. The BN has a better knowledge of the chain and network.
 Communicating all this information to the VC is impractical, we can provide more information when monitoring with the BN.
 1. It is more flexible:
     - Users can use a local BN to observe some validators running in a remote location.